openwrt/asu/INSTALL.md

     CREATE DATABASE attended-sysupgrade ENCODING 'UTF8' OWNER sysupgrade;

-- Copy `utils/config.yml.default` to the `attendedsysupgrade-server` folder and add the credentials for the database
+- Copy `utils/config.yml.default` to the `attendedsysupgrade-server` folder, rename to `config.yml` and add the credentials for the database

 - Import the SQL in `utils/tables.sql`: